-You can top up your pension using a Class 3 contribution.
-The most you can pay is £25 per week.
-As a rule, if you are self-employed and your profits are over £8,164, your Class 4 contributions do not count towards your state benefits.
+Note: You can top up your pension using voluntary contributions.
+As a rule, if you are self-employed and your profits are over £8,424, your Class 4 contributions do not count towards your state benefits.

 As a rule, gaps in your National Insurance record affect your benefits.

 You can use National Insurance credits to help fill any gaps and protect your benefits.

 You may get National Insurance credits if you are ill and cannot work or caring for someone full time.
 You can make voluntary contributions, to top up your NI, if you unable to get credits or are out of work.

 It is your responsibility to inform HM Revenue and Customs if: